pyta-uoft/website/index.md

 ### R0912: Too many branches {#R0912}

-Used when a function or method has too many branches, making it hard to follow.
+The function or method has too many branches, making it hard to follow.

 Note: the limit is 12 branches.